baolin-NCU/K-CTHN/README.md

 # K-CTHN: Knowledge Embedded Convolutional-Transformer Hybrid Network
-This repository contains the code for the automatic modulation classification
+This repository contains the code for the automatic modulation classification, The initial name of the model is Artificial Feature enhanced Convolutional Neural Network(AFECNN), so the folder is named like this.

 ## Installation